Zwiefacher

+A demonstration of the s' Luada Zwiefacher at Pinewoods Dance Camp.

 The Zwiefacher (/de/) is a southern German folk dance with a quick tempo and changing beat patterns.

 Location

 The Zwiefacher is danced primarily in Bavaria, especially Lower Bavaria, Hallertau, and Upper Palatinate; it is also known in the Black Forest, Austria, Alsace, the Czech Republic, and Sudetenland.

 Name

 The first documented use of the word Zwiefach was in 1780.
 It loosely translates as "two times" or "double".
 Although this may be indicative of the two different time signatures, the title may refer to the couple being tightly wound against each other, a departure from earlier traditions.

 The dance is still known by various other names in different regions, such as Schweinauer, Schleifer, Übern Fuaß, Mischlich, Grad und Ungrad, Neu-Bayerischer and, above all Bairischer (meaning "Farmer Dance", a name sometimes confused with the Bavarian polka).

 The number of different names for the same dance should not be surprising, as the dance is older than the modern German language.
 Neither should one be surprised that the tunes themselves have multiple names.
 One German dance researcher, Felix Hoerburger, catalogued 112 different Zwiefacher tunes with 474 different names.